-Roberta L. Duyff, MS, RDN, CFCS is author of the American Dietetic Association Complete Food and Nutrition Guide, with more on great ways to eat for your good health.
+Roberta L. Duyff, MS, RDN, CFCS, is author of the Complete Food and Nutrition Guide from the Academy of Nutrition and Dietetics, with tips on navigating your supermarket!